jakelevi1996/musiclib/README.md

 - 1977 - Steely Dan - Aja
 - 1978 - Dire Straits - Dire Straits
 - 1978 - Robbie Basho - Visions of the Country
-- 1978 - Steve Reich - Music for 18 musicians
 - 1980 - Talking Heads - Remain in Light
 - 1982 - Iron Maiden - The number of the beast
 - 1984 - Baltar Benitez - Music of Astor Piazzolla